 Species of Apocynaceae range from large forest trees to small understorey trees and shrubs and from small twiners to large lianas.
 There are only a few herbs in the family and some species of the former Asclepiadaceae are succulents.
 They are important in the pharmaceutical and horticultural industries.

-Research in this family has been conducted by David Middleton who has concentrated on taxonomic research within subfamilies Rauvolfioideae and Apocynoideae, the two subfamilies which constituted the traditionally defined Apocynaceae.
+Research in this family was conducted by David Middleton who has concentrated on taxonomic research within subfamilies Rauvolfioideae and Apocynoideae, the two subfamilies which constituted the traditionally defined Apocynaceae.
 He has revised many of the genera in Asia and completed accounts for the Flora of Thailand, the Tree Flora of Sabah and Sarawak, Flora Malesiana, the Flore du Cambodge, du Laos et du Vietnam, and the Flora of Peninsular Malaysia.

 A collaborative research project with Tatyana Livshultz of the Academy of Natural Sciences in Philadelphia elucidated some of the phylogenetic relationships within Apocynaceae subfamily Apocynoideae.
 A better understanding of this subfamily should lead to a clearer picture of the evolution of the complex floral morphologies of the species of subfamilies Periplocoideae, Secamonoideae and Asclepiadoideae, all of which are nested in Apocynoideae.

-For further information please contact David Middleton
+For further information please contact David Middleton who currently works in Singapore Botanic Gardens.

 Middleton, D.J.
 (1999).
 Apocynaceae.
 Flora of Thailand 7(1): 1-152